 Some manufacturers provide microchips in more than one of these types.
-The 125 kHz is the oldest U.S. frequency and is still distributed by AVID, HomeAgain, and 24PetWatch.
+The 125 kHz is the oldest U.S. frequency and is still distributed by AVID, and HomeAgain.
 The 128 kHz is the rarest frequency and has only been distributed by the AKC.
 The 134.2 kHz is the ISO International Standard chip, which is the frequency that Europe, Canada, Japan, and most parts of the world are already using and that the U.S. is slowly moving towards.
-Most U.S. suppliers now provide ISO standard 134.2 kHz microchips, including Found Animals, Datamars, ResQ, HomeAgain, AKC, 24PetWatch, Bayer, and 911 Pet Chip.
+Most U.S. suppliers now provide ISO standard 134.2 kHz microchips, including Datamars, ResQ, HomeAgain, AKC, 24PetWatch, Bayer, and 911 Pet Chip.

 A universal scanner must pick up all three frequencies.
 This is where people tend to get confused.
 Some shelters and vets assume that if their scanner picks up three different brands of microchips, it is universal.
-However, as you can tell from the above, some brands are on the same chip frequency, and some make several different types of microchip.
+However, as you can tell from the above, some brands are on the same chip frequency, and some make several different types of microchips.
 So unless the scanner picks up all three frequencies (the 125, 128, and 134.2), it is NOT universal.
 And unfortunately, many organizations are unknowingly still using non-universal scanners, which means they are missing chips and, therefore, unable to reunite lost pets with their families.

 4. You can register any brand of microchip with any registry.
 AND you can register a microchip in multiple registries.

-For example, if your pet has an AVID microchip, you can register it with HomeAgain, AKC, and Found Animals.
+For example, if your pet has an AVID microchip, you can register it with HomeAgain and AKC.
 But here’s where this may cause a problem.
 Say your pet’s microchip is an AVID chip, and you register it with HomeAgain.
 If the shelter sees that your pet’s microchip is an AVID chip, they may call AVID to see if it is registered, and if they stop their search there, the other registrations may never be found.
 So unless they use AAHA’s pet microchip lookup tool to expand their search, your pet might never make it home, even though you kept your registration up to date.